-The 2005 Oregon Legislature passed Senate Bill 31, which grants up to $250 in personal income tax credit beginning with tax year 2006, to eligible Emergency Medical Services Providers who volunteer their services to eligible Oregon communities.
+The 2005 Oregon Legislature passed Senate Bill 31, which grants up to $250 in personal income tax credit to eligible Emergency Medical Services Providers who volunteer their services within eligible Oregon communities.
 This credit is due to sunset effective December 31, 2026.

 - You must be an Emergency Medical Services Provider (Emergency Medical Responder, EMT Basic, Advanced EMT, EMT-Intermediate or Paramedic) licensed by the State of Oregon, providing some services on a volunteer basis.

-- Your EMS Provider volunteer service must meet the following definition: A “volunteer” is a person properly trained under Oregon law who either operates an ambulance to and from the scene of an emergency or renders emergency medical treatment on a volunteer basis so long as the total reimbursement received for such volunteer services does not represent more than 25% of his or her gross annual income and does not exceed $3,000 per calendar year.
+- Your EMS Provider volunteer service must meet the following definition: A volunteer is a person properly trained under Oregon law who either operates an ambulance to and from the scene of an emergency or renders emergency medical treatment on a volunteer basis so long as the total reimbursement received for such volunteer services does not represent more than 25% of their gross annual income and does not exceed $3,000 per calendar year.

 Please check to see if the station/agency you volunteer for qualifies as eligible by checking either this Excel spreadsheet or PDF.
 You can also find a map that displays the 25 mile buffers cast by populations of 30,000 or more.

 - To receive the credit you will need to complete an application to determine eligibility.

 - Download, complete and return an application or annual renewal form below.
 If you have not previously claimed the credit, complete a full application.
 If you are renewing or amending, complete and return the appropriate renewal form.